poornapavan23/Ex-08-Data-Visualization_1/README.md

 ## HeatMap:
 ![](o53.png)
 # Result:
-Hence,Data Visualization is applied on the complex dataset using libraries like Seaborn and Matplotlib successfully and the data is saved to file
+Hence,Data Visualization is applied on the complex dataset using libraries like Seaborn and Matplotlib successfully and the data is saved to file.